microsoft/azure_arc/azure_arc_servers_jumpstart/docs/aws_scale_ansible.md

     ![](../img/aws_scale_ansible/05.png)

-* Open Azure Portal and navigate to the Arc-Aws-Demo resource group.
+* Open Azure Portal and navigate to the Arc-AWS-Demo resource group.
 You should see the Azure Arc enabled servers listed.

     ![](../img/aws_scale_ansible/06.png)

 ## Clean up environment by deleting resources

 To delete all the resources you created as part of this demo use the ```terraform destroy --auto-approve``` command as shown below.
     ![](../img/aws_scale_ansible/07.png)

 # <a name="option2"></a>Option 2 - Onboarding an existing AWS server inventory to Azure Arc using your own Ansible control server